divisiblebyzero-uk/GenealogyHelper/README.md

 ## GED2CSV

 Usage:
-GenealogyHelper /GenealogyHelper:InputFilename input.ged /GenealogyHelper:IndividualsOutputFilename individuals.csv /GenealogyHelper:EventsOutputFilename events.csv
+GenealogyHelper /GenealogyHelper:InputFilename input.ged /GenealogyHelper:IndividualsOutputFilename individuals.csv /GenealogyHelper:EventsOutputFilename events.csv /GenealogyHelper:KeyIndividual @I0@

+If any of the flags are missing, their defaults are used.